-8. Resumes
+8. Resumés

-Reading resumes in order to decide who to invite in for an interview
+Reading resumés to decide who to invite in for an interview

-Personal Branding and Marketing UNDERSTANDING YOURSELF
+Personal Branding and Marketing

 WHAT IS "PERSONAL BRANDING?"

 The concept of "personal branding" is a relatively recent one.
 Branding in a business-to-consumer context involves the brand's reputation (What is it known for?
 How have we experienced the brand?), and value proposition (What can the brand do for me?
 Why would I select this brand's product or service, above other offerings?).
 "Personal Branding" essentially involves understanding and articulating: